tomstafford/psy6422/docs/index.md

 # Overview {-}

-PSY6422 Data Management and Visualisation is part of the MSc in Psychological Researc Methods with Data Science taught at The University of Sheffield by [Tom Stafford](http://tomstafford.staff.shef.ac.uk/)
+PSY6422 Data Management and Visualisation is part of the MSc in Psychological Research Methods with Data Science taught at The University of Sheffield by [Tom Stafford](http://tomstafford.staff.shef.ac.uk/)

 ## Resources